scalerflux/studious-journey/README.md

 # 🚀 VSDBabySoC - Functional Modeling and Simulation

 This is a hands-on lab demonstrating functional modeling of a compact RISC-V-based System-on-Chip (SoC) that integrates a processor core, Phase-Locked Loop (PLL), and Digital-to-Analog Converter (DAC).
-The goal is to verify reset operations, clocking, and dataflow through simulations. 🔬
+The goal is to verify reset operations, clocking, and dataflow through simulations 🔬

 ***